-We expect that our sales cycles will be long and unpredictable due to a number of factors, including but not limited to:
+The sales cycle between initial customer contact and execution of a contract or license agreement with a customer or purchaser of our products can vary widely.
+We expect that our sales cycles will be long and unpredictable due to several factors, including but not limited to:

-- · The need to educate potential customers about our patent rights and our product and service capabilities; - Our customers' willingness to invest potentially substantial resources and modify their network infrastructures to take advantage of our products; - Our customers' budgetary constraints; - The timing of our customers' budget cycles; - Delays caused by customers' internal review processes; and - Long sales cycles that may increase the risk that our financial resources are exhausted before we are able to generate significant revenue.
+- · the need to educate potential customers about our patent rights and our product and service capabilities; - our customers' willingness to invest potentially substantial resources and modify their network infrastructures to take advantage of our products; - · our customers' budgetary constraints; - the timing of our customers' budget cycles; - delays caused by customers' internal review processes; and - long sales cycles that may increase the risk that our financial resources are exhausted before we are able to generate significant revenue.